 Management by objectives

-So, first of all we need to expose the manipulation game.
-There are two ways of getting people to do what we want them to do.
+One management method I detest is what I call management by manipulation - "How to win friends and influence (manipulate) people in business."
+There are two ways of getting people to do what we want by manipulation.
 There is negative manipulation which employs force, mental abuse, psychological abuse, guilt......
-This is the school playground game - you be my friend or I'm going to hurt you.
+This is the school playground game - you be my friend or I'll pinch you.
 Then there is positive manipulation which employs kindness for the sake of reward.
-The game is - you be my friend and I will give you a lolly.
+The game is - you be my friend and I'll give you a lolly.

-For a church, the effective management of such a diverse group of people is essential.
 The standard management technique is fatherly manipulation, usually in the form of emotional blackmail.
-Added to this is spiritual blackmail - "the bishop of the flock" has God on his side.
 The method requires making others feel insecure and vulnerable and therefore open to our dictates.
 I hesitate giving this quotation, but it is just so true.
-Charles Colson in his book "All the Presidents Men", speaks of the sign on his office wall, "If you've got them by the balls their hearts and minds will follow."
+Charles Colson in his book "All the Presidents Men", speaks of a sign on his office wall, "If you've got them by the balls their hearts and minds will follow."
 Pure manipulation!

 One tried and true method of management does commend itself, namely, Management by Objectives.
+It is old school, but it does work.
 Once a group of people have decided on their objectives, it is easy for them to set short-term goals aimed at the objectives and then step out as individuals to achieve those goals without manipulation.
 It was certainly the way Jesus worked with his disciples.
-Most of the time that he was with them, he would work at expounding the truth - a truth that would set them free.
-When Jesus left the apostles, they were a group of empowered individuals with focused objectives.
+Most of the time he was with them, he would work at expounding the truth - a truth that would set them free.
+When Jesus left his disciples, they were a group of empowered individuals with focused objectives.
 Thus, the gospel moved to the ends of the earth.
 So here is at least one method of management worth considering.
-Should we not be a people driven by truth freely accepted?